 Old Rope began as a blog in 2009 – they were all the rage back then.
 As was the case for many examples of this new medium, it was a bit all over the place.
-For years it was a mishmash of cultural nonsense about music, politics, art and the like, mixed with semi-humorous tales from my clumsy misadventures.
+For years it was a mishmash of cultural nonsense about music, politics, art and my cat Yoko, mixed with semi-humorous tales from my clumsy misadventures.

 In 2016 I rebooted the blog (reboots were all the rage back then) and now I write about things that have piqued my interest.
 The posts are all categorised loosely based on various media, listed below for reference.

 On the bog – Books (bog is UK slang for toilet)

 On the silver screen – Films

 On stage – Live events, gigs, theatre

 On the radio – More likely to be podcasts than actual radio

 On display – Art in real life, probably in a gallery or alternative space

 There is some overlap between the above and new categories may appear.